-Rae Carruth, the pro football player convicted of hiring someone to kill his pregnant girlfriend, was born on this day in Sacramento, California.
+Rae Carruth, the pro football player convicted of hiring someone to kill his pregnant girlfriend, was born on January 20, 1974, in Sacramento, California.

 On the night of November 15, 1999, Carruth, a receiver for the NFL’s Carolina Panthers, and his girlfriend, Cherica Adams, 24, went to see a movie in Charlotte, North Carolina.
 Later that night, they each got into their own cars and began driving to Adams’ home.
 Carruth drove ahead of Adams, who was in her third trimester of pregnancy.
 Shortly after 12:30 a.m., a vehicle pulled alongside Adams’ car and she was shot four times.
 Adams called 911 on her cell phone and indicated that Carruth had somehow been involved in the shooting.
 When paramedics arrived, Carruth was gone.
 Adams was taken to the hospital, where her son, Chancellor Lee Adams, was delivered by emergency Caesarean section.
 Adams died from her injuries a month later, but not before giving statements to the police implicating Carruth in the crime and suggesting he had slowed his vehicle and blocked her from escaping the gun shots.